nomemory/tutorial-java8-streams-lambdas/README.md

 // Print on the console all strings that have size == 3 forEach(names, s -> s.length() == 3, System.out::println);
 ```

-### Example: Rethinking the Builder pattern using Lambda expressions

-I am sure you've heard of the creational pattern called `Builder` before.
-It's a design pattern that is mainly used to help developers instatiate objects that have a lot of non-mandatory arguments (`null`s).

-Using a builder helps us to avoid supplying the all-arguments-constructor a lot of `null` values for all the parameters that aren't mandatory.

-Project Lombok has a [`@Builder`](https://projectlombok.org/features/Builder) annotation.
-Modern IDEs have plugins that can generated the builder code for us.

-Back in the day, when we were still writing code by hand we were writing something like [this](https://en.wikipedia.org/wiki/Builder_pattern#Java).